SoujanyaBasangari/DataEngineerProject/README.md

 Transform —Add pickup_hour and dropoff_hour columns for yellow_dataset and green_dataset.
 Transform datasets to column oriented and row oriented and save in the path

 Load — Merge both sets and load data to SQL server

+And further automating the etl process.
+I have used prefect

 ## Utilized Prefect to declare tasks, flows, parameters, schedules and handle failures(./01-TLCData_prefect.ipynb)
 Developed a Scheduled Data Pipeline with Prefect